Customer Experience

 Exporting

 Exporting is the marketing and direct sale of domestically produced goods to another country through a distributor.
-This is a great first step in global expansion because it allows you to enter a foreign market with low overhead costs.
+This is a great first step in new market expansion because it allows you to enter a foreign market with low overhead costs.

-It is viewed as relatively low risk and highly profitable because you do not need to create new or localized products for the target market.
+It is considered low risk and highly profitable.
+This is because you don’t need to create new or localized products for the target market.
 Also, some companies choose to export because there is less competition overseas.

 One challenge some companies face is how to scale without hiring in-country resources and staff for the new international markets.